 Langa was born in 1975 in Bakenberg, Limpopo, and lives in Amsterdam.
-He studied at the Rijksakademie van Beeldende Kunsten in Amsterdam in 1997-98.
+He studied at the Rijksakademie van Beeldende Kunsten in Amsterdam during 1997-98.

-Langa was included in the seminal group exhibitions The Short Century: Independence and Liberation Movements in Africa 1945-1994, Museum Villa Stuck, Munich (touring 2001-2); Black President: The Art and Legacy of Fela Anikulapo-Kuti, New Museum, New York (touring 2003-4); How Latitudes Become Forms: Art in a Global Age, Walker Art Center, Minneapolis (touring 2003-5); A Fiction of Authenticity, Contemporary Art Museum, St Louis (touring 2003-6); Looking Both Ways: Art of the Contemporary African Diaspora, Museum for African Art, New York (touring 2003-6); Africa Remix, Museum Kunstpalast, Düsseldorf (touring 2004-7); Snap Judgments: New Positions in Contemporary African Photography, International Center of Photography, New York (touring 2006-8), Flow, The Studio Museum in Harlem, New York (2008); and The Global Contemporary.
+Langa was included in the seminal group exhibitions The Short Century: Independence and Liberation Movements in Africa 1945-1994, Museum Villa Stuck, Munich (touring 2001-2); Black President: The Art and Legacy of Fela Anikulapo-Kuti, New Museum, New York (touring 2003-4); How Latitudes Become Forms: Art in a Global Age, Walker Art Center, Minneapolis (touring 2003-5); A Fiction of Authenticity, Contemporary Art Museum, St Louis (touring 2003-6); Looking Both Ways: Art of the Contemporary African Diaspora, Museum for African Art, New York (touring 2003-6); Africa Remix, Museum Kunstpalast, Düsseldorf (touring 2004-7); Snap Judgments: New Positions in Contemporary African Photography, International Center of Photography, New York (touring 2006-8); Flow, The Studio Museum in Harlem, New York (2008); and The Global Contemporary.
 Art Worlds after 1989, ZKM Museum of Contemporary Art, Karlsruhe, Germany (2011).
-More recently he has shown in Afrique Capitales, spread across Lille and Paris, France (2017) as well as Art/Afrique, le nouvel atelier at Fondation Louis Vuitton in Paris (2017).
+More recently, he has shown in The Show is Over, South London Gallery, UK (2022); A Clearing in the Forest, Tate Modern, UK (2022);Witness: Afro Perspectives from the Jorge M. Pérez Collection, El Espacio 23, Miami (2020); Mapping Worlds at the Norval Foundation, Cape Town (2020); Crossing Night: Regional Identities X Global Context at the Museum of Contemporary Art Detroit (2019); Material Insanity at the Museum of African Contemporary Art Al Maaden, Morocco (2019); We Don’t Need Another Hero, the 10th Berlin Biennale (2018); The Red Hour, the 13th Dakar Biennale (2018); Afrique Capitales, spread across Lille and Paris, France (2017) as well as Art/Afrique, le nouvel atelier at Fondation Louis Vuitton in Paris (2017).